mhwgoo/cambridge/README.md

 I'm a terminal person tired of pulling out a GUI app or browser, inputting words in the search bar, hitting the search button and then waiting for the result to render with a bunch of unnecessary static files coming along.
 Not only is the time taken long, but also switching apps back and forth can be annoying.
 So I wrote this console application with features to my satisfaction.

 ## Highlights
-1. `camb <word/phrase>` to look it up in Cambridge Dictionary by default
+1. `camb <word/phrase>` to initiate the lookup in Cambridge Dictionary by default
-2. `-w` flag to fetch Merriam-Webster Dictionary
+2. `-w` option to enable looking up in Merriam-Webster Dictionary
 3. less than 2s taken to do all the work for the word, including fetching, parsing, printing, and writing cache
 4. less than 0.1s for the same word's later search
 5. only the first dictionary from Cambridge (assuming the optimal) to avoid being confused by multiple dictionaries
 6. a list of suggestions will be given, if not found
 7. `camb l` to list words and phrases you've found before
-8. colorscheme well customized to dark, light, blueish, grayish, gruvbox terminal backgrounds
+8. well customized to dark, light, blueish, grayish, `gruvbox` colorschemes
-9. support displaying spellcheck suggestion list, word of the day list, cache list by fzf if installed
+9. support displaying spellcheck suggestion list, word of the day list, cache list by `fzf` if installed
-10. if fzf not installed, the aforementioned lists's printing has also been beautified with only the terminal
+10. if `fzf` not installed, no worries, printing of the aforementioned lists on terminal has been beautified.

 ## Install & Uninstall
 ```python